Saleslogix/argos-sample/README.md

 #### Requirements
 *	Windows
 *	[NodeJS](https://nodejs.org/download/)
-*	Grunt (see the getting started [guide](http://gruntjs.com/getting-started))

 #### Steps
 1\.
-Edit the Gruntfile.js in products/argos-saleslogix, add the product name (argos-sample) to the products configuration under grunt.initConfig.
-The basePath property is relative to products/argos-saleslogix

-2\.
+Edit the build\release.jsb2 file and ensure all of your assets (js/images/css) are included 2\.
 Open a command prompt and execute the following:

-        cd products/argos-saleslogix
+        cd products/argos-sample
-        npm install
-        grunt release
+	build\release.cmd

 3\.
-The deployed application will be in a `deploy` folder in products/argos-saleslogix.
+The deployed application will be in a `deploy` folder in products/argos-sample.
 This will include all products specified in the products/argos-saleslogix/Gruntfile.js configuration

 ### Deploying